-One such error is shown below.
-Using the same package as above, an inventory manager created a new conversion of Jack Herer bulk flower, with the intention of creating another 100 units of Jack Herer 1g pre-packaged flower, shown below as SKU 04522568.
-However, due to an entry error, the inventory manager inadvertently created just one unit with a weight of 100g:
+In this example, an inventory manager converted Jack Herer bulk flower into 100 units of Jack Herer 1g pre-packaged flower, shown below as SKU 04522568.
+Due to an entry error, the inventory manager inadvertently created just one unit with a weight of 100g:

-Even though this product has a weight of 1 gram, this specific SKU created in the conversion process is now permanently set to 100 grams.
-If a budtender were to sell just one unit this SKU before this error was noticed and corrected, Green Bits would report to Metrc that there was a sale from this package in the amount of 100 grams.
+Even though this product has a weight of 1 gram, this specific SKU created in the conversion process is now set to a weight of 100 grams.
+If a budtender sells one unit from this SKU, Green Bits would report to Metrc that there was a sale from this package ID in the amount of 100 grams.

-Now, suppose the inventory manager noticed - by looking only at Jack Herer 1g in the Product view - that only 1 unit of SKU 04522568 was created when they intended to create 100 units:
+If the inventory manager looked at the Jack Herer 1g in the Product view, they would see that only 1 unit of SKU 04522568 was created when they intended to create 100 units:

-If the inventory manager were to make a quantity adjustment and increase SKU 04522568 to 100 units, then proceeded to allow budtenders to sell this SKU, each unit sold from this SKU would be recorded in Metrc as 100 grams.
-If the entire SKU were sold to 0 without the error being corrected, you would end up with a package quantity in Metrc of approximately negative 10,000 grams!
-Resolving such a discrepancy would likely require voiding and re-ringing each and every one of those sales, and this package would likely get flagged by Metrc.
+If the inventory manager makes a quantity adjustment and increases SKU 04522568 to 100 units, each unit sold from this SKU would be reported to Metrc as 100 grams.
+If budtenders sell the entire SKU without correcting the error, the package quantity in Metrc would be negative 10,000 grams!

-If you do notice conversion errors similar to the above, stop sales of the affected SKU immediately and then follow the steps for un-doing a conversion.
-If sales of an affected SKU have already occurred, contact Green Bits support at 877.420.7628, firstname.lastname@example.org, or chat us in the Back Office.
+If you notice conversion errors, stop sales of the affected SKU immediately and follow the steps for un-doing a conversion.
+If sales of an affected SKU have already occurred, contact Green Bits support.